Label Embedding via Low-Coherence Matrices: Label embedding by low-coherence matrices

-The excess risk $\cR_{L, P}(f) - \cR^*_{L, P}$ measures the gap between the $L$-risk of $f$ and the Bayes risk.
-Our aim is to minimize $\cR_{L, P}(f) - \cR^*_{L, P}$ by driving the quantity $\cR_{\ell, P}(f) - \cR^*_{\ell, P}$ to 0 through empirical risk minimization over a sufficiently rich function space $\cF_0$.
-While terms (\ref{bound:2ndterm}) and (\ref{bound:3rdterm}) in Theorem \ref{thm:main} can be driven to 0 asymptotically through training, term (\ref{bound:1stterm}) represents an irreducible error incurred in a ``noisy'' region of $\cX$.
+As mentioned earlier, the goal of learning is to minimize the excess target risk $\cR_{L^G, P}(f) - \cR^*_{L^G, P}$.
+The theorem shows that this goal can be achieved up to the first (irreducible) term by minimizing the excess surrogate risk $\cR_{\ell^G, P}(f) - \cR^*_{\ell^G, P}$.
+The excess surrogate risk can be driven to zero by any consistent algorithm for multi-output regression with squared error loss.
+We provide a formal definition of consistency and illustrate it with examples of both consistent and inconsistent loss functions in the appendix.

-While $\max_i \eta_i(x)$ represents the probability of the most likely label occurring and $\max_{i\notin \argmax_j \eta_j(x)} \eta_i(x)$ represents the probability of the second most likely label occurring, the quantity $d(x)$, which is the difference between these probabilities, can be viewed as a measure of noisiness at a point $x$.
-A large $d(x)$ implies that $\argmax_i \eta_i(x)$ is unambiguously the correct prediction at $x$.
-In contrast, if $d(x)$ is small, our confidence in predicting the most likely label $\argmax_i \eta_i(x)$ is reduced, as the second most likely label has a probability of occurring that is only marginally smaller than $\max_i \eta_i(x)$.
-A smaller $d(x)$ highlights the increased difficulty of making accurate predictions in situations where the distinction between the most probable labels is less pronounced.
+The quantity $d(x)$ can be viewed as a measure of noise (inherent in the joint distribution of $(X,Y)$) at a point $x$.
+While $\max_i \eta_i(x)$ represents the probability of the most likely label occurring, $\max_{i\notin \argmax_j \eta_j(x)} \eta_i(x)$ represents the probability of the second most likely label occurring.
+A large $d(x)$ implies that $\argmax_i \eta_i(x)$ is, with high confidence, the correct prediction at $x$.
+In contrast, if $d(x)$ is small, our confidence in predicting $\argmax_i \eta_i(x)$ is reduced, as the second most likely label has a similar probability of being correct.